josephang/MagicMonitor/README.md

 All you really need is `MagicMonitor.html`.
 You can download and launch it on your favorite browser.

 Go into your `Browser Settings` and search for `Webcam` and `Microphone`

 Set the `Default` device to your `Usb Device` connected from your `console` and to your `PC`.

-Depending on the distance to your console, a `htmi/dp repeater` might be necessary.
+Depending on the distance to your console, an `hdmi/dp repeater` might be necessary.

-A `hdmi splitter` will be necesary if you wish to use a `TV` as well.
+An `hdmi splitter` will be necessary if you wish to use a `TV` as well.

 ## Features